apptainer/singularity-userdocs/oci_runtime.rst

 .. code-block:: none

-	$ sudo singularity oci create -b /var/tmp/busybox busybox1
+	$ sudo apptainer oci create -b /var/tmp/busybox busybox1

 .. note::

 	Data for the ``config.json`` file exists within the SIF file as a descriptor for images pulled or built from Docker/OCI registries.
-For images sourced elsewhere, a default ``config.json`` file is created when the ``singularity oci mount ...`` command is issued.
+For images sourced elsewhere, a default ``config.json`` file is created when the ``apptainer oci mount ...`` command is issued.

-	Upon invocation, ``singularity oci mount ...`` also mounts the root filesystem stored in the SIF file on ``/bundle/rootfs``, and establishes an overlay filesystem on the mount point ``/bundle/overlay``.
+	Upon invocation, ``apptainer oci mount ...`` also mounts the root filesystem stored in the SIF file on ``/bundle/rootfs``, and establishes an overlay filesystem on the mount point ``/bundle/overlay``.

 In this example, the filesystem bundle is located in the directory ``/var/tmp/busybox`` - i.e., the mount point identified above with respect to 'OCI mounting'.
 The ``config.json`` file, along with the ``rootfs`` and ``overlay`` filesystems, are all employed in the bootstrap process.
 The instance is named ``busybox1`` in this example.